Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 It is possible to request any Observation up to (excluding) index `65535`, but indices equal to or greater than the `observationCardinality` will return uninitialized Observations.

+The full code to the following code snippets can be found in [`oracle.ts`](https://github.com/uniswap/examples/blob/main/v3-sdk/oracle/src/libs/oracle.ts)

 ```typescript
 let requests = []
 for (let i = 0; i < 10; i++) {